-- If pupils need regular medication in order to manage a chronic or acute medical condition, information will be collected either when a pupil starts school, or returns to school following a diagnosis.
-Information may be shared during admission meetings, care planning meetings e.g. with a health care professional or via paperwork issued in the new starter packs. - Children may also be required to take medication on a short-term basis, for example anti-biotics to control an infection or pain relief for a minor injury. - Written consent must be provided by parents or guardians with parental responsibility for school staff to administer any medicines.
-Such consent is given through the Glazebury CE Primary School Medicine Form in Appendix B. - All medicines including medication that is also available "Over The Counter" (for example, paracetamol) must be prescribed.
+• If pupils need regular medication in order to manage a chronic or acute medical

+- Children may also be required to take medication on a short-term basis, for example anti-biotics to control an infection or pain relief for a minor injury. - Written consent must be provided by parents or guardians with parental responsibility for school staff to administer any medicines.
+Such consent is given through the Glazebury CE Primary School Medicine Form in Appendix B. - All medicines including medication that is also available "Over the Counter" must be prescribed WITH THE EXCEPTION OF CALPOL OR OTHER GENERIC PARACETAMOL FOR CHILDREN.
 It will not be possible to administer OTC medication unless it has been dispensed following a prescription for the named individual.
-For the purposes of this document, prescribed medication is defined as medication dispensed on the written instruction of a doctor, dentist or nurse.
-It can also refer to medication supplied on the recommendation of a registered pharmacist whereby the pharmacy label advising of the following accompanies the medication and/or it's packaging. - Name of patient - o Pharmacy details - o Date dispensed - o Dosage - o Any relevant warnings - Medicine must not be administered unless it has been prescribed for that child only. - A copy of the Patient Information Leaflet must be retained (photocopies acceptable).
+For the purposes of this document, prescribed medication is defined as medication dispensed on the written instruction of a doctor, dentist, or nurse.
+It can also refer to medication supplied on the recommendation of a registered pharmacist whereby the pharmacy label advising of the following accompanies the medication and/or it's packaging. - Name of patient - Pharmacy details - Date dispensed - o Dosage - Any relevant warnings - Medicine must not be administered unless it has been prescribed for that child only. - A copy of the Patient Information Leaflet must be retained (photocopies acceptable).